leo-project/leofs/docs/admin/settings/cluster.md

 # Cluster Settings

-This document outlines the various configuration items to keep in mind when planning your LeoFS cluster, and this document leads you to be able to correctly configure a LeoFS cluster when planning and launching it.
+This document outlines the various configuration items to keep in mind when planning your LeoFS cluster, and this documentation leads you to be able to configure a LeoFS cluster when planning and launching it correctly.

 ## Prior Knowledge

-LeoFS adopts [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of the consistency model, it takes priority over AP *(Availability and Partition tolerance)* over C *(consistency)* which depends on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
+LeoFS adopts [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of the consistency model; it takes priority over AP *(Availability and Partition tolerance)* over C *(consistency)* which depends on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).

-To keep the consistency of objects eventually, LeoFS delivers the automated replication and recovery to automatically fix consistency of objects.
+To keep the consistency of objects eventually, LeoFS delivers the replication and recovery feature to automatically fix consistency of objects.
 You can configure the consistency level of your LeoFS system, and the LeoFS system is affected by the configuration.

 ### How to Keep RING's Consistency